 Science Meets Art: Learn About DNA With Wire & Beads

 Science meets wire art!
 Students will create one DNA sculpture/pendant* made from wire and color coded beads as a hands-on way to learn the basics of DNA and how it is formed.
-Scientific discussion will be focused on: what it is, why it is important, how
+Scientific discussion will be focused on: what it is, why it is important, how it relates to you and how humans use it (forensic, medical, biotech, etc.).
+Artistic discussion will be focused on basic wire sculpture and jewelry skills along with design choices needed to appropriately represent the concepts learned.
+Students will be free to choose their wire creation type (sculpture or pendant), colors, genetic code and number of mutations in the code.

 Details